NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 # Devil Daggers Survival Editor 1.0

-Devil Daggers Survival Editor is a tool that lets you create, view, edit, and switch 'survival' files (also known as spawnsets) for the game Devil Daggers.
+Devil Daggers Survival Editor is a tool that lets you create, view, and edit 'survival' files (also known as spawnsets) for the game Devil Daggers.

 - Spawnset editor
 - Arena editor with the ability to change tile heights